 \paragraph{Decomposition-based methods.} To solve such issues, multiple MORL algorithms relying on decomposition (MORL/D) techniques have been presented~\shortcite{felten_morld_2022}.
 The utilization of decomposition techniques offers several advantages for MORL.
 Firstly, by scalarizing rewards with different weights, these algorithms can often leverage single-objective RL techniques to learn multiple optimal policies.
-This allows MORL/D to directly benefit from the advancements in RL research.
+This allows MORL to directly benefit from advancements in RL research.
 Additionally, scalarization provides a method for ordering the evaluations of potentially Pareto incomparable actions during the training phase, enabling the selection of actions in a greedy manner based on certain weights.
 Based on these findings, it seems natural that part of the techniques from MOO/D can be transferred to MORL/D.

-In this trend, in the same vein as single-solution based MOO, the most straightforward algorithm that we call vanilla outer-loop, proposes to sequentially train single-objective RL with different weights applied in the scalarization to target different parts of the objective space \cite{roijers_multi-objective_2017}.
+In this trend, in the same vein as single solution-based MOO, the most straightforward algorithm that we call vanilla outer loop, proposes to sequentially train single-objective RL with different weights applied in the scalarization to target different parts of the objective space \cite{roijers_multi-objective_2017}.
 Obviously, when compared to single-objective RL, this naive approach requires significantly more samples from the environment to compute various policies.
-Although MORL is a relatively new field of research, various enhancements and variations, often relying on cooperation schemes, have already been proposed to enhance the sample efficiency of MORL/D algorithms (Figure~\ref{fig:decomposition_RL}).
+Although MORL is a relatively new field of research, various enhancements and variations, often based on cooperation schemes, have already been proposed to enhance the sample efficiency of MORL/D algorithms (Figure~\ref{fig:decomposition_RL}).
 Nevertheless, to the best of our knowledge, no prior work has undertaken the task of systematically studying these recurring patterns and categorizing them within a comprehensive taxonomy, a gap that this present work seeks to fill.